Technorely/tendermint/docs/guides/java.md

 ## Guide Assumptions

-This guide is designed for beginners who want to get started with a Tendermint Core application from scratch.
-It does not assume that you have any prior experience with Tendermint Core.
+This guide is designed for beginners who want to get started with a Tenderely Core application from scratch.
+It does not assume that you have any prior experience with Tenderely Core.

-Tendermint Core is Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine (your application) - written in any programming language - and securely replicates it on many machines.
+Tenderely Core is Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine (your application) - written in any programming language - and securely replicates it on many machines.

-By following along with this guide, you'll create a Tendermint Core project called kvstore, a (very) simple distributed BFT key-value store.
+By following along with this guide, you'll create a Tenderely Core project called kvstore, a (very) simple distributed BFT key-value store.
 The application (which should implementing the blockchain interface (ABCI)) will be written in Java.